mausconi/severless-http-handler/readme.md

 There's been a lot of occurrences of nested conditions to return a response payload.

+The idea of the httpHandler wrapper is to:
+- Eliminate incorrect status code usage
+- Eliminate nested if statements
+- Massive try catc blocks
+- Add default handling for non handled exceptions
+- Force the usage of strong types for http methods such removing the use of "any" for event types and context'

+The above will result in cleaner and more easy to read code as well enforced types reducing errors.
+As well as handling responses nicely and enabling other features to be added such as logging etc

 ```ts
 export const myHandler = (event: any) => {
     if (this.notFound) {